oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * reads documents and performs a check against the JSON schema.
 * performs all mandatory tests as given in section 4.1.

-### 6.1.15 Conformance Clause 14: CSAF extended validator
+### 6.1.15 Conformance Clause 15: CSAF extended validator

 A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator:

 * satisfies the "CSAF basic validator" conformance profile.
 * additionally performs all optional tests as given in section 4.2.

+### 6.1.16 Conformance Clause 16: CSAF full validator

+A CSAF extended validator satisfies the "CSAF full validator" conformance profile if the CSAF extended validator:

+* satisfies the "CSAF basic validator" conformance profile.
+* additionally performs all informative tests as given in section 4.3.

 # Appendix A. Acknowledgments